d3borah/debs_learning_spark/README.md

 ### RDD Transformations which utilize partitions explicitly
 * .mapPartitions(func)
-  * *On a partition, given an iterator of element(s) in that partition's RDD, return an iterator of result elements.
-Use to avoid constructing expensive or nonserializable objects (eg partition specific counters, parsers, writers, thread specific random number generators) for each element, instead passing functions with these objects into .mapPartitions().*
+  * *On a partition, given an iterator of element(s) in that partition's RDD, return an iterator of result elements, which will be combined to form new RDD.
+Use to avoid constructing expensive or nonserializable objects (eg partition specific counters, parsers, writers) for each element, instead passing functions with these objects into .mapPartitions().*
+* .mapPartitionsWithIndex()
 ```
 val myAppSeed = 9311
 val newRDD = myRDD.mapPartitionsWithIndex { (indx, iter) =>